Skip to main content

 Initialize the SDK

-Import the GatewayApiClient (exported as GatewaySDK) and create an instance:
+Import the GatewayApiClient (exported as GatewaySDK) and create an instance.
+The constructor takes an optional options object:

 import { GatewaySDK } from '@gobob/bob-sdk';